-Taking into account the current modalities for access to infromation about the nursed person may give further indications for requirements regarding suitable forms of communication in the envisaged PersonAAL system.
-All participants mentioned direct talks as a current means, whereas 62% indicated that they talk to the person in need's practioner.
-Talks to other persons and writings from the nursed person are considered by only roughly one third, whereas only minorities of 8% currently refer to alternative modes such as reports from practitioners and data from specific caring devices.
-None of the respondents uses e-health systems to date their knowledge up.
+Taking into account the current modalities used for access to information about the nursed person may give further indications for requirements regarding suitable forms of communication in the envisaged PersonAAL system.
+All participants mentioned direct conversations as a current mean, whereas 8 indicated that they talk to the treating practioner.
+Discussions with other persons, as well as written communications from the nursed person are considered by roughly one third, whereas only one currently refers to alternative modes such as reports from practitioners and data from specific caring devices.